 SSRI antidepressants, like Celexa, work by increasing the activity of a chemical messenger in the mood centers of the brain.
 This chemical messenger is the neurotransmitter, serotonin, which acts to regulate sleep and mood and may help provide the satiety or “satisfaction” sensation.
 Celexa increases the level of serotonin in the brain.

-Celexa is the brand name for citalopram hydrobromide, a prescription antidepressant.
-It is manufactured by Forest Laboratories and in its peak sales year, prior to patent expiration, Celexa brought over $1.1 billion in revenue to Forest.
+Celexa is the brand name for citalopram hydrobromide and is manufactured by Forest Laboratories*.
+Celexa came onto the market in 1998.
+In its peak sales year, prior to patent expiration in 2003, Celexa brought over $1.1 billion in revenue to Forest.
 At that time, Celexa sales were responsible for nearly half of Forest’s annual revenue.
-Celexa is still one of the top selling antidepressant medications with an estimated 7 million prescriptions issued each year.
+Even after generic approval and entry into the market in 2004, Celexa is still one of the top-selling antidepressant medications with an estimated over 21 million prescriptions issued in 2019.

-This is not the first sign of trouble for Forest.
 In 2010, the company was forced to pay $313 million to settle criminal allegations and civil complaints charging that the company had illegally marketed the medication to children.
-Forest denied the allegations made by the Department of Justice regarding improper marketing but agreed to plead guilty to “obstruction of justice” as several Forest employees had lied to FDA representatives during a manufacturing plant inspection.
+Forest denied the allegations made by the Department of Justice regarding improper marketing.
+However, it agreed to plead guilty to “obstruction of justice” as several Forest employees had lied to FDA representatives during a manufacturing plant inspection.

 - Loss of interest in normal activities

 - Changes in appetite

 - Changes in sleep patterns

 Celexa has also been prescribed “off-label” to treat other conditions.
 When a medication is prescribed off-label, that means that it does not have FDA approval to treat that condition.
 Federal law allows for medications to be prescribed for non-approved conditions, but pharmaceutical companies are prohibited from marketing medications to treat those non-approved conditions.